On This Page

 However, this process, we all know, can feel disruptive and presents a variety of challenges for orienting new students to your class and getting them caught up.
 Here is our advice for doing this work:

 - Create a 3-5 minute in which you orient students to your Canvas course.
 Kate uses Panopto to do this (inside of Canvas, very easy to use) and Tracy starts by recording in her Personal Zoom Room, saves to the Cloud and then edits and prepares the videos using Kaltura in the Video on Demand (VOD) platform.
 In these videos, you might simply introduce yourself, the course, and then switch to a shared screen where you talk to students about how to navigate your Canvas site and/or explain the work plan.
 You might highlight any significant parts they would need for either homework or class, like understanding how you use modules, assignments, where your course calendar is, and what "class time" looks like in your course.
-You might also highlight how any central course features--like a grading contract--work, and/or describe major assignments and the logic behind your assignment sequencing and scaffolding.
+You might also highlight how any central course features--like a grading policy--work, and/or describe major assignments and the logic behind your assignment sequencing and scaffolding.
 We have found that these videos are quick to make and help orient students quickly without having to repeat this information for each new course-add.

 - There are different approaches to helping students "catch up" on course work, but essentially, most of us ask some version of What do new students need to complete in order to turn in our first major writing assignment?
 While, of course, all of the work of the course is valuable, when students first come in, this question can be useful to streamline where to start.